Motivation and aim

 Decisions in energy markets are all about the future.
 But, the future is driven by a mix of uncontrolled factors such as climate change, public policy and innovative technologies.
 To make optimal decisions, complex outcomes need to be forecasted with speed and accuracy.

 Forecasts represent a necessity for trader’s positions or investor’s evaluations of plants, consumers and sector couplings.
 Same applies in transmission grid operation and planning as well as public interest topics like market design analysis or security of supply assessments.

 As a result, we developed in 2018 the world’s first browser-based high-resolution electricity market model.
-The integrated simulation environment enables fast and cost-efficient in-depth market analysis without schooling and without any installation of software or hardware.
+The integrated simulation environment enables fast and cost-efficient in-depth market analysis without schooling and without any installation of hardware or software.

 The platform supports users by parameterization tools, data quality checks and visualizations.
 Ready-to-start input data with close-to-reality results enable immediate usage.
 Results like unit commitments and electricity prices can be analyzed immediately in browser graphs and maps.

 In high-stakes energy markets this gives a remarkable advantage.
 It predicts the future so it is possible to choose the right action in the right moment.
 Maon enables to make the most accurate and curtain decision possible within minutes knowing what to do and what not to do.

 Access to data, simulations and graphs is available via browser for immediate usage and via web interfaces for embedding machine-to-machine applications.
 Figure 1 depicts the browser-based graphical user interface as well as typical workflow steps and times.

 Figure 1: Platform and workflow